Mohamed Alabbar-founded Noon says customers can now 'say goodbye to the long supermarket checkout queues'

 It added that until August 3, shoppers have the chance to get an extra 20 percent off at checkout for purchases of more than AED100.

 "As a customer-focused and Arabic-first e-commerce platform, noon brings a growing product assortment thanks to connections with the local retail community. noon presents a compelling alternative retail choice through its website or dedicated iOS and Android apps," it said in a statement.

 Last month, Alabbar said Noon was likely to enter the grocery delivery market "over the course of the next six months".

 In an interview with CNN’s John Defterios, Alabbar said that Noon was currently working on finding a provider to help facilitate its entry into the grocery sector.

-In June, Noon – which is backed by Saudi Arabia’s Public Investment Fund and a group of Gulf investors – announced a new partnership with eBay that will give customers in the region the opportunity to buy products from the US and other parts of the globe.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In June, Noon – which is backed by Saudi Arabia’s Public Investment Fund and a group of Gulf investors – announced a new partnership with eBay that will give customers in the region the opportunity to buy products from the US and other parts of the globe.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.